lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  and it is highlighted.
 3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.

+    The main TOPCAT window with the newly created table -- which is holding the results from the ADQL -- highlighted in blue in the Table List panel.

 **1.5.** Click on the "Display table cell data" icon.
 It is the 4th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first